ethtri/SnapCase_App/docs/Responsive_Blueprint.md

 - **lg (>=1024px)**: Two columns lock; ActionBar transforms into `CheckoutStickyPanel` pinned within column B with `--space-6` padding and `--radius-xl`.
 Cancel/resume info bar positions above the totals block and spans both columns for emphasis.
 - **xl+ (>=1280px)**: Maintain content width at `container-lg`; promise banner can sit beside the cost summary if space allows, but keep reading order intact.
 Optional help/chat rails must not interfere with the sticky column.

+### Proof/Checkout card decision (Sprint04-Task06)
+- Shipped (Task07): the blank Proof & Checkout box is removed.
+A “Design summary” card now renders only when real data exists (device, price, saved template/thumbnail); otherwise the space stays empty to keep the column light.
+Keep a follow-up spike to validate a live thumbnail without blocking the flow.
+- Do not reserve space for this card on mobile; rely on the existing design summary + totals stack instead.

 ### Guardrails, Cancel/Resume, Pending States
 - Shipping cards form a `role="radiogroup"`; Standard is preselected, Express hidden when `SHOW_EXPRESS_SHIPPING` is false.
 When toggled, the pricing API recalculates subtotal, shipping, and tax; show shimmer skeleton (three lines) while pending and disable the Stripe CTA with `aria-busy="true"` plus spinner.
 - Guardrail messaging covers Printful rate failures (toast "We couldn't refresh shipping.
 Try again?"), Express unavailability (inline helper "Express is currently unavailable for your address."), and address validation errors (inline red helper under Address block).
 When the address is incomplete, Stripe CTA stays disabled.
 - Cancel/resume flow: If returning with `?canceled=1`, show an info banner above totals saying "No worries-your design is saved.
 Pick up where you left off."
 Banner colors use `var(--snap-blue-50)` background, `var(--snap-blue-700)` text, and optional dismiss button sized to `--space-5`.
 Ensure banner persists until the user completes payment or navigates away.
 - Stripe handoff: CTA copy "Pay with Stripe" uses the approved Stripe lockup asset in `public/stripe/lockup.svg`.
 Disable CTA while `/api/checkout` is pending; on failure, re-enable and announce toast "Payment couldn't start.
 Please retry."
 Persist `shippingSpeed`, `templateId`, and pricing metadata for Printful order creation.
+- Pricing transparency helper: keep a short line near totals ("Base price set by Snapcase; shipping/tax shown below") to avoid surprises.
 - **Quality Promise banner shipped (2025-11-05, Sprint02-Task05):** `/checkout` now renders the violet reassurance card at the top of column A with the canonical copy “Snapcase Quality Promise — If anything’s off, we remake it on us.”
 Fresh captures live at `Images/diagnostics/checkout-desktop-2025-11-05T16-48-23-099Z.png` (desktop) and `Images/diagnostics/checkout-mobile-2025-11-05T16-48-23-099Z.png` so reviewers can see the banner + CTA helper text in situ.
 - **Pricing live regions implemented:** Cost summary rows, shipping helpers, and CTA busy states now use `aria-live="polite"` via the `pricing-live-region`/`shipping-live-region` announcers in `src/app/checkout/page.tsx`.
 Every shipping toggle logs `checkout_shipping_selected`, and totals recalculations emit `checkout_pricing_update` so accessibility + analytics stay in sync.